Skip to content

 171. Suspension or exclusion criteria for suppliers?

-The company reports a flow chart including step taken when grievances are reported relating to suppliers.
-No time frames are reported and the criteria by which suppliers are excluded is also not reported.
+The company reports a flow chart including steps taken when grievances are reported related to suppliers.
+No time frames are reported and the criteria by which suppliers are excluded are also not reported.

 • N